 The genus, Ageratina Spach, was named and described by Édouard Spach in Histoire Naturelle des Végétaux in 1841.

-As of 12-20-21 when this page was last updated, Plants of the World Online by Kew lists 325 accepted species in the Ageratina genus.
-It is a member of the plant family Asteraceae with 1,665 genera.
-Those numbers could change as updates are made by POWO.
-The number of genera in the family changes quite often…
+As of 12-20-21 when this page was last updated, Plants of the World Online by Kew lists 315 accepted species in the Ageratina genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Ageratina altissima is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is the same.
 Flora of North America includes Saskatchewan but not the Northwest Territories.
 The species could have a wider range than what the maps show.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND BETTER PLANT ID.